Terms & Conditions and Customer Information

 - by asking the Customer for payment after his/her submission of the order.

 2.5 When selecting the payment method "Amazon Payments", payments are handled by the provider Amazon Payments Europe s.c.a., 5 Rue Plaetis, L-2338 Luxembourg (hereinafter "Amazon").
 The Amazon Payments Europe User Agreement applies, which can be reviewed at https://payments.amazon.co.uk/help/201212430.
 When the Customer selects "Amazon Payments" as the method of payment during the online order process, he/she issues a payment authorisation to Amazon by clicking the button that concludes the order process.
-In this case, the Seller accepts the offer of the Customer at the time the Customer clicks the button that concludes the order process and issues the payment authorisation.
+In that case, the Seller accepts the offer of the Customer at the time the Customer triggers the payment process by clicking the final button that completes the ordering process.

-2.6 When the Customer submits the offer via the Seller's online order from, the Seller saves the contract wording and sends it to the Customer along with the Terms & Conditions at hand in text form (e.g. e-mail, fax or letter).
-In addition, the contract wording will be archived on the Seller's Internet site and can be accessed free of charge by the Customer via his/her password-protected customer account, as long as the Customer created a customer account on the Seller's online shop before submitting the order.
+2.6 When the Customer submits the offer via the Seller's online order form, the Seller saves the contract wording and sends it to the Customer in text form (e.g. e-mail, fax or letter).
+The seller will not provide any releases of the contract wording other than those mentioned above.
+The contract wording will be archived on the Seller's Internet site and can be accessed free of charge by the Customer via his/her password-protected customer account, as long as the Customer created a customer account on the Seller's online shop before submitting the order.

 2.8 The following languages are available for concluding the contract: German, English, French, Dutch, Italian, Spanish.

-2.9 The order handling and contacting is usually carried out via e-mail and automated order processing.
+2.9 Order handling and communication is usually carried out via e-mail and automated order processing.
 The Customer has to ensure the accuracy of the e-mail address indicated during the ordering process in order to receive e-mails sent to this address by the Seller.
 Particularly when using SPAM filters, the Customer has to ensure that all e-mails from the Seller or third parties associated with the order handling can be delivered.

 3. Right of Withdrawal